Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-types-in-typescript.md

   - typescript
 ---

-When it comes to TypeScript, a big part of the game is defining types.
+Regarding TypeScript, a big part of the game is defining types.

 With this, we can define annotations, but they can appear in more places.